Wrong LAB values for blue colors

 As a way to see what Lab values darktable sees when reading the image you can open the tone curve module with "scale chroma" set to manual mode.
 The color picker in that modules gives me values of 30, -6, -58.

-#2 Updated by Hong-Vu Dang 2 days ago
+#2 Updated by Hong-Vu Dang almost 2 years ago

 Hi Ulrich, thanks for your reply, however, that didn't do the trick for me: I still get the same value, see attached image.